jdubray/sam-fsm/README.md

 - 0.9.2   Adds `actionsAndStatesFor` and `flattenTransitions` to transform transitions into states and actions
 - 0.9.1   Adds next-action-predicate in the fsm specification
 - 0.8.9   Ready for community review

-## To do
-- support for component local state (currently the FSMs are only running in the SAM instance's global state)
-- connect SAM's allowed actions with the FSMs enabled actions

 ## Copyright and license
 Code and documentation copyright 2021 Jean-Jacques Dubray.
 Code released under the ISC license.
 Docs released under Creative Commons.